 Effortless Cooking With Charlie: Temperature Control And Cooking Styles.

 How to control the temperature.

 The Charlie Oven can be set to cook at any temperature from around 80 degrees Celsius to around 350 degrees Celsius.

 Depending on whether you want to cook low’n’slow, hot smoke, or sear at intense heat.

 The thermometer on the front of the oven will tell you the temperature at the oven’s mid-point.
 That is representative of the heat in the entire oven.
 But, near the coals at the bottom of the oven, there will be additional radiant, direct heat from the coals themselves – and potentially flame-back – for more intense searing.

-Controlling the Charlie Oven’s temperature is primarily the job of the lower vent.
+Controlling the Charlie Oven’s temperature is the job of the air vents.

-Once the Charlie Oven is 20 degrees Celsius short of the temperature you’re aiming for, shut down the lower vent, throttle the upper vent down to about ¼ open, and the temperature will rise a little – then it will hold – and it will sustain that temperature for several hours.
+Once the Charlie Oven is 10 degrees Celsius short of the temperature you’re aiming for, shut down the upper and lower vents to about one inch open (ie a one inch gap between the vent knob and the face of the oven), and the temperature will rise a little – then it will hold – and it will sustain that temperature for several hours.

 To increase the temperature again, just open both vents, to draw more air through the oven.
-If the Charlie Oven has been running for a long time and the temperature starts to drop, simply add more charcoal to the grates and fully open the lower vent.
+If the Charlie Oven has been running for a long time and the temperature starts to drop, simply add more charcoal to the grates and fully open the vents.